basilesimon/bsfr/content/weeknotes/weeknotes-17.md

 ---
 date: "2021-01-22T00:00:00Z"
-published: false
+draft: true
-title: 'More work helps - weeknotes #17'
+title: "More work helps - weeknotes #17"
 ---

 Big work week in response to the workload (which I'm very happy about!).
 I worked four afternoons and probably will work Saturday's, as well as a couple of evenings.

 ---